 It is the role of the National Governing Body in that particular country to decide whether it is going to bid to host the World Cup.
 For example, in England the Football Association decided to bid for the 2018 event (though England are now eliminated from the bidding process).
 Once the decision to bid has been made, the Football Association forms a bid committee to oversee all aspects of the bidding process.

 What happens during the bidding process?

-Often there will be provisions within the agreement which states how payment will be made to the National Governing Body.
-For example, the Local Organising Committee hosting the world cup will be required to make payment to FIFA often in the manner of an account of profits or profit share of the profit made from the event.
+There are often provisions within the agreement stating how payment will be made to the National Governing Body.
+For example, the Local Organising Committee hosting the World Cup will be required to make payment to FIFA, ie. an account of profits or profit share of the profit made from the event.

-In the initial agreement signed with the International Governing Body to bid to host the event will be a requirement for the bidding nation or city to secure a minimum amount of accommodation in that host city or cities.
-This is a requirement in relation to accommodation for the participants in the event but also for people traveling to watch the event and must be secured through contracts with the various hotels.
-Once a county or city has been selected to host the event these contracts will be transferred to either the LOC or the International Governing Body by an assignment and assumption contract.
+The bidding nation or city must agree to secure a minimum amount of accommodation in the host cities, both for the participants and for people traveling to watch the event.
+This must be secured through contracts with the various hotels.
+Once a county or city has been selected to host the event, these contracts will be transferred either to the LOC or the International Governing Body.

-The bidding nation will be required to show that they have an adequate transport infrastructure in place or can build an adequate transport infrastructure to host the event.
-For example when London was bidding to host the 2012 Olympics the bidding organisation was required to show that the London Transport System could cope with the increased usage to the Olympic areas.
+The bidding nation will be required to show that it has an adequate transport infrastructure in place, or can build an adequate transport infrastructure to host the event.
+For example, when London was bidding to host the 2012 Olympics, the bidding organisation was required to show that the London Transport System could cope with the increased usage to the Olympic areas.

-Once awarded a major international sporting event many countries pass legislation in order to protect that event.
-For example once selected to host the 2012 Olympics the Government passed the London Olympic Games and Paralympic Games Act 2006.
+Once a country is awarded a major international sporting event, it is common to pass legislation in order to protect that event.
+For example, once selected to host the 2012 Olympics, the Government passed the London Olympic Games and Paralympic Games Act 2006.